smowden/surf-shameless/README.md

 The embarassment-filter is a Chrome extension that selectively deletes items from you history.
 As of today it comes prepackaged with two lists, one contains medical terms and the other porn websites.
-Once you enabled the extension will delete existing items and protect you from new items showing up in you browser history.
+Once you enabled the extension will delete existing items that match the urls/keywords on the enabled lists and protect you from new unwanted entries your browser history.
 In addition to that you can add your own custom keywords and websites through the settings page.